jeremysylee/NexDoor/README.md

 ### Setup & Installation

 1. Fork repository and clone to machine
-2. From the api directory, run `npm install` to install dependencies for the api
-3. From the root directory, run `npm install` to install dependencies
-4. Rename `.env example` file to `.env`
+2. Open `.env example`, rename to `.env` and populate with the appropriate credentials.
-5. Populate `.env` with corresponding credentials
-6. Boot Redis database
+3. Boot Redis.
-7. Run script `npm run server` to start the api server
+4. Run script `run npm setup` to install dependencies in the api and the app + build the application bundle.
-8. Run script `npm start` to build the webpack bundle and serve the client on localhost:8080
+5. Run script `npm start` to start the api server (port 3500) and the app server (port 8000).
-9. Congratulations!
-Your app should be running on localhost:8080!
+6. Congratulations!
+Your app should be running on localhost:8000!

 # Technologies
 Front End: